Mong Kok station: MTR East Rail line

-Mong Kok East station and Mong Kok station are considerably far apart.
-To reach Mong Kok East from Mong Kok, use exit B3, walk up the Mong Kok Road Footbridge System, and go via MOKO to reach Mong Kok East.
-Passengers wishing to transfer to the East Rail line may do so at Kowloon Tong station.
+Mong Kok East station (formerly Mong Kok KCR station) on the East Rail line and Mong Kok station are considerably far apart, at about 600 yards.
+The Mong Kok Road Footbridge System and MOKO shopping centre connect Mong Kok East to Mong Kok station at its exit B3.
+Passengers wishing to transfer to the East Rail line may do so at Kowloon Tong station instead.